orhanobut/logger/README.md

 ```

 ### Loggable
-Log adapters checks whether the log should be printed out or not by checking this function.
+Log adapter checks whether the log should be printed or not by checking this function.
-If you want to disable/hide logs for output, override `isLoggable` method and put the condition.
+If you want to disable/hide logs for output, override `isLoggable` method.
+`true` will print the log message, `false` will ignore it.
 ```java
 Logger.addLogAdapter(new AndroidLogAdapter() {
   @Override public boolean isLoggable(int priority, String tag) {